Christos Margiolis

 Record yourself

-I know, we all cringe listening to our voices, but let me explain.
-When speaking a new language, one tends to pay more attention to what he wants to say than his accent — this means that, inevitably, you’ll make lots of minor mistakes that go unnoticed when speaking.
-Recording your voice and listening to it afterwards lets you focus only on your accent and the small details that could improve it.
+I know, we all cringe listening to our voices, but when speaking a new language, one tends to pay more attention to what he says, rather than how — this means that, inevitably, you’ll make mistakes that go unnoticed when speaking, but might affect the end result significantly.
+For instance, if your intonation is off, you might end up transmitting a different message.
+Recording your voice and listening to it afterwards lets you focus only on those details.

 Think in your target language